LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 The final pipeline will simply get data from the API request as a JSON, covert it to python dictionary and output the data to Command Prompt.
-Additinaly, I will show you how to create your own processor that in this example will enrich the data.
+Additionally, I will show you how to create your own processor that in this example will enrich the data.

 In this example we will be using API from ` Coindesk <https://www.coindesk.com/>`_ to get current price of Bitcoin.